iv-org/invidious/README.md

 - Dark mode
 - Embed support
 - Set default player options (speed, quality, autoplay, loop)
-- Does not require JS to play videos
-- Support for Reddit comments in place of YT comments
+- Support for Reddit comments in place of YouTube comments
 - Import/Export subscriptions, watch history, preferences
+- Developer [API](https://github.com/omarroth/invidious/wiki/API)
 - Does not use any of the official YouTube APIs
+- Does not require JavaScript to play videos
+- No need to create a Google account to save subscriptions
+- No ads
+- No CoC
-- Developer [API](https://github.com/omarroth/invidious/wiki/API)
+- No CLA

 Liberapay: https://liberapay.com/omarroth
 BTC: 356DpZyMXu6rYd55Yqzjs29n79kGKWcYrY